Meglos: Plot

-Meglos has used his time as the Doctor to steal the Dodecahedron, shrinking it to minute size.
-However, the Earthling fights back against his occupation, causing green cactus spikes to break out on his skin.
-When the Tigellans discover that the Dodecahedron is missing and sound the alarm, Meglos hides away, but the real Doctor arrives at the same time and is accused of theft.
-His bewilderment and charm are little defence as both Savants and Deons panic as the energy levels of the city start to fail.
-Lexa uses the situation to her own ends.
-Zastor and Deedrix are arrested in a Deon coup, with other Savants expelled to the hostile surface of the planet, while the Doctor himself is prepared for sacrifice to Ti.
+Meglos, as the Doctor, steals the Dodecahedron.
+However, the Earthling he's occupying fights back, causing green cactus spikes to break out on his skin.
+The Tigellans discover that the Dodecahedron is missing and sound the alarm.
+Meglos hides, but the real Doctor arrives and is accused of theft.
+Lexa uses the situation to stage a coup and have Zastor and Deedrix are arrested and the Doctor prepared for sacrifice to Ti.

-The doors of the city are sealed with Meglos trapped inside, with a hostage Savant named Caris for company.
+Trapped inside the city, Meglos takes a hostage Savant named Caris.
 She gets the upper hand when the Earthling tries another bout of resistance.
-In a subsequent mix-up, Romana overpowers Caris, letting Meglos escape and reunite with the Gaztaks, who have staged an attack on the city to rescue him.
-With the miniaturized Dodecahedron in his possession, the pirates blast off back to Zolfa-Thura – though three Gaztaks, half the crew, have been lost.
+In a subsequent mix-up, Romana overpowers Caris, letting Meglos escape, reunite with the Gaztaks, and go back to Zolfa-Thura.

-The real Doctor proves that he did not steal the artefact and that there is a doppelgänger at work.
-Lexa realises her mistake but does not live long to regret it when she is shot dead while protecting Romana from a wounded Gaztak who was left behind.
-The Doctor, Romana, Caris, and Deedrix head with K9 for the TARDIS, determined to follow the Gaztak ship.

-Grugger’s ship touches down on Zolfa-Thura and Meglos restores the Dodecahedron to full size, placing it at a spot equidistant between the Screens.
-He reveals his race perished in a civil war over the control of the crystal, which can power a weapon strong enough to destroy planets.
-At Grugger’s urging Meglos decides to use the weapon again and to aim it at Tigella.
+The real Doctor proves that he did not steal the artifact and that there is a doppelgänger at work.
+The Doctor, Romana, Caris, and Deedrix head with K9 for the TARDIS, determined to follow the Gaztaks.
+The ship touches down on Zolfa-Thura and Meglos tells the Gaztaks that his race perished in a civil war over the control of the crystal, which can power a weapon strong enough to destroy planets.
+They place the Dodecahedron and aim the weapon at Tigella.